justincjack/phpthreads/README.md

 ## By Justin Jack - Requires PHP >= 7.1.0

 First off..
+- **YES**!
+You execute specified functions/methods truly in parallel with the calling context - scheduled directly on a CPU/core by the kernel!
-- **YES**! the library allows you to share data between PHPThreads!
+- **YES**!
+The library allows you to share data between PHPThreads!
-- **YES**! you may obtain the return value of a PHPThread from a call to "phpthread_join()."
+- **YES**!
+You may obtain the return value of a PHPThread from a call to "phpthread_join()."
-- **YES**! it can be a number, string, object, array, or a limited class object.
+- **YES**!
+It can be a number, string, object, array, or a limited class object.
-- **YES**! you can set global variables from within PHPThreads that are accessible to all running PHPThreads!
+- **YES**!
+You can set global variables from within PHPThreads that are accessible to all running PHPThreads!

 No, they aren't *true* threads, as per CS definitions, but you really can't tell the difference.
 I'll put it this way - This library is closer to the feel of true threading than McDonalds new "McPlant" hamburger patty is to beef. 😂